nadtakanfuthoem/write-good-code/README.md

 * Inheritance.
   A more advanced way to avoid duplication is to use inheritance.
 Inheritance allows code to be shared between classes by having one class inherit from another.
 * Libraries.
   You can avoid duplication by using tools and libraries.
-There are many open-source libraries that you can use to perform common tasks.
+There are many open-source libraries that you can use to perform everyday tasks.

+> [!TIP]
+> Tips for writing DRY code
+* Avoid repeating yourself by trying to reuse code where possible.
+If you know you'll be doing something again elsewhere in your code, you can write that code as a discrete entity the first time and avoid returning to refactor.
+* When you reuse code, modularize it.
+Don't copy the solution to the new location.
+Instead, move it into the appropriate object or data structure type, then reference it.
+* Refactor your code when you see a significant opportunity to benefit from rewriting it as DRY code.
+That means restructuring your code without changing its functionality.
+Refactoring can sometimes be a procrastination stop, but if you realize that you will need parts of a significant function again, it's worth doing it.
+* Use libraries and frameworks to avoid reinventing the wheel.
+If you should refrain from repeating yourself, why should you write code to solve a problem that's already been solved?
+* Follow the DRY principle when creating documentation - don't duplicate information unnecessarily.
+* You can use explicit variable and function names and comment on your code where necessary.

 Credit: https://www.sitepoint.com/how-to-write-good-code/#4usedatastructuresappropriately